Thermodynamic properties in higher-derivative electrodynamics: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank for financial support the Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'{o}gico (CNPq).
-A.A.A.F thanks D.M.Dantas for help with the computer calculations and L.L.Mesquita for the careful reading of this manuscript.
+The authors would like to thank the Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'{o}gico (CNPq) for financial support.
+R. V. Maluf thanks CNPq grants 307556/2018-2 for supporting this project.
+A.A.A.F thanks D.M.
+Dantas for help with the computer calculations and L.L.
+Mesquita for the careful reading of this manuscript.